apocalyptech/ft-explorer/README.md

 The data from UCP FilterTool 2.2 is bundled with the application, thanks to LightChaosman.
 There is no need to copy anything over from FilterTool.

+Nearly all the functionality in the app is visible immediately onscreen, but there are a couple of extra keys you can use:

+* `Ctrl-G`: Go to specified object

 You can add data to the resource library if you want, in the `resources/BL2/dumps` and `resources/TPS/dumps` directories.
 The files must have the extensions `.dump.xz` or `.txt.xz` *([lzma/lzma2